 Some employees have claimed that they’ve seen the ghost of President Roxas in Kalayaan Hall’s Roxas Room, smoking his cigarette.
 Two people have claimed that on separate occasions they saw the ghost of a child playing in the Roxas Room.

-During FVR’s presidency, it was said that staffers saw the ghost of Garcia played at the current president’s chessboard, a game the former president was very good at.
+During Ramos’s presidency, it was said that staffers saw the ghost of Garcia playing at the current president’s chessboard, a game the former president was very good at.

 While three Filipino presidents have died during their terms, not a single one died in Malacañang Palace.
 Roxas died of a heart attack after giving a speech in Clark Air Base, Quezon died of tuberculosis in New York, and Magsaysay died on a plane crash in Cebu.

 Apart from dead presidents, sightings have reportedly been made of ghosts from the Spanish and American eras in the corridors and rooms of the palace.

 Weddings of most politicians’ children are grand affairs, even more so for presidential children.
 Five weddings have been held in Malacañang Palace—those of Mickey Arroyo, Jackie Estrada, Jo Ramos, Linda Garcia and Victoria Quirino’s.

 A controversial “pre-debut” pictorial for Duterte’s granddaughter Isabelle was held there in December 2017, spawning memes in the age of social media and the Facebook parody account Malacañang Catering and Services.